alf808/project4-portfolio-optimization/README.md

 Optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

-To get started, check out the repository, inspect the code,

-### Getting started
+#### Getting started: Things done before optimization begins

+1. Checked out the repository

+1. Installed nodejs and npm

+1. Installed bower (thru npm install -g within app folder) for web app dependencies;
+  did bower init to create bower.json config and bower_components directory within app folder;
+  used bower [...] --save to edit bower.json config

+1. Installed knockout (thru bower) for JavaScript mvc framework.
+I did not have to use for this project but I wanted to practice use of bower for upcoming projects.

+1. npm init within project folder used npm install [...] --save-dev to edit package.json config and install locally in project

+1. installed GULP and gulp plugins npm install [...] --save-dev.
+This is to automate optimization process, e.g. image compression and minimification of CSS, JavaScript, and HTML files

 ####Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:

-1. Check out the repository

-1. installed nodejs, npm,
-bower (thru npm install -g within app folder) for web app dependencies did bower init to create bower.json config and bower_components directory within app folder used bower ... --save to edit bower.json config

-knockout (thru bower) for JavaScript mvc framework

-npm init within project folder used npm install .... --save-dev to edit package.json config and install locally in project

-installed gulp and gulp plugins npm install ... --save-dev.
-This is to automate optimization process, e.g. image compression and minimification of CSS, JavaScript, and HTML files

 1. To inspect the site on your phone, you can run a local server